Myrmecophily: Multiple levels of myrmecophily

 Many trophobiotic ants can simultaneously maintain associations with multiple species.
 Ants that interact with myrmecophilous insects and myrmecophytes are highly associated; species that are adapted to interact with one of these myrmecophiles may switch among them depending on resource availability and quality.
 Of the ant genera that include species that associate with ant plants, 94% also include species that associate with trophobionts.
 In contrast, ants that are adapted to cultivate fungus (leaf cutter ants, tribe Attini) do not possess the morphological or behavioral adaptations to switch to trophobiotic partners.
 Many ant mutualists can exploit these multispecies interactions to maximize the benefits of myrmecophily.
 For example, some plants host aphids instead of investing in EFNs, which may be more energetically costly depending on local food availability.
 The presence of multiple interactors can strongly influence the outcomes of myrmecophily, often in unexpected ways.

-Significance of myrmecophily in ecology
+Significance in ecology

 Mutualisms are geographically ubiquitous, found in all organismic kingdoms, and play a major role in all ecosystems.
 Combined with the fact that ants are one of the most dominant lifeforms on earth, myrmecophily clearly plays a significant role in the evolution and ecology of diverse organisms, and in the community structure of many terrestrial ecosystems.